clairedn/cuda_multimulti_DDM/README.md

 When enabled with the `-A` flag, it performs angular analysis (might be useful for anisotropy):

 1. The 2D Fourier space is divided into angle segments:
-   - Default is 8 segments covering half-circle (180°)
+   - Default is 8 segments covering half-circle (180°) from -90° to +90°
-   - Each segment represents a different range in real space
+   - Each segment represents a different orientation in real space
    - For example, with 8 segments, each covers 22.5° of the semicircle
+   - Segments are centered around angles from -90° to +90° (using half range due to FFT symmetry)

 2. Results for each angle segment are written to the output file:
-   - Includes angle information (center angle and range)
+   - Each angle section includes metadata with its center angle and range
+   - For example: "Angle section (radial direction) 0 (center angle: -78.75 degrees, range: -90.0 to -67.5 degrees)"

 ## Memory Management